InfinitumForm/cf-geoplugin/readme.txt

 * All geo information you can find inside the global `window.cfgeo` object.

-= WP Geo Controller don't display information =
+= Geo Controller don't display information =

-* It might be an error with the provider's [geoPlugin](http://www.geoplugin.com/) network or API and WP Geo Controller can't display information on its own.
+* It might be an error with the provider's [geoPlugin](http://www.geoplugin.com/) network or API and Geo Controller can't display information on its own.
-* Look inside `WP Geo Controller` for all available shortcodes and settings,
+* Look inside `Geo Controller` for all available shortcodes and settings,
-* Look inside `WP Geo Controller->Settings` and enable/disable and check all options (SSL, proxy, etc),
+* Look inside `Geo Controller->Settings` and enable/disable and check all options (SSL, proxy, etc),
 * Maybe you have PHP error, you can see that if you enable plugin debug in `wp-config.php` inserting on first lines code: `define('WP_CF_GEO_DEBUG', true);`
 * Some people use a special software to hide IP address via proxy and geoplugin can't look deeper to get accurate location,
-* Look into error.log file to see if a problem is in WP Geo Controller
+* Look into error.log file to see if a problem is in Geo Controller
 * Some servers not allow access to geoplugin sites and maybe you need to use proxy settings inside plugin to enable tracking
 * You reach some API limitations

-Please inform us if any of these errors occur via contact form on our website [http://creativform.com](http://creativform.com/contact/) with message subject: **WP Geo Controller SUPPORT**
+Please inform us if any of these errors occur via contact form on our website [http://creativform.com](http://creativform.com/contact/) with message subject: **Geo Controller SUPPORT**

 == Screenshots ==

-1. WP Geo Controller Available shortcodes and values
+1. Geo Controller Available shortcodes and values
 2. CF Google Map shortcodes and setup
 3. Anti Spam Protection settings
-4. WP Geo Controller global settings
+4. Geo Controller global settings
-5. Debug Mode for WP Geo Controller and IP Lookup
+5. Debug Mode for Geo Controller and IP Lookup
 6. Adding shortcode in text editor
 7. Admin bar quick links
 8. Example 1